-In December 2012, eMagin's Board of Directors declared a special dividend of \$0.10 per share to all common shares and preferred shares (on an as-converted basis) outstanding.
+In the year ended December 31, 2013, no dividends were declared or paid.
+In December 2012, our Board of Directors declared a special dividend of \$0.10 per share to all common shares and preferred shares (on an as-converted basis) outstanding.
 The dividend in the aggregate amount of approximately \$3.1 million was paid in cash on December 26, 2012 to all shareholders of record on December 20, 2012.
 This was a one-time special dividend.
-It is our intention to retain future profits f or use in the development and expansion of our business and for general corporate purposes.
+It is our intention to retain future profits for use in the development and expansion of our business and for general corporate purposes.
 Future decision to pay cash dividends are at the discretion of our Board of Directors.

-In August 2011, eMagin's Board of Directors approved a stock repurchase plan authorizing the Company to repurchase common stock not to exceed \$2.5 million in total value.
-As of December 31, 2012, approximately \$2.0 million remained under the stock repurchase plan.
+In August 2011, eMagin's Board of Directors approved a stock repurchase plan authorizing us to repurchase common stock not to exceed \$2.5 million in total value.
+In 2013, we repurchased 12,066 shares totaling \$36,021 in value.
+As of December 31, 2013, approximately \$2.0 million remained under the stock repurchase plan.